+You must email your Dean.
 Submit the assessment electronically or hand a hard copy to the school office if you can.
-If this is not possible.
+If this is not possible you must email the Director of Assessment.

 d) "I'm going on a school trip."